madetech/handbook/guides/process/scheduling/how_to_timesheet.md

 ## Made Tech internal projects

 You may be on an internal project full time or in conjunction with a client project.
 These need to be added in the same way as a client project and your time needs to be input against these projects, not exceeding 35 hours in total.

 Some categories should be used where there is significant time spent, i.e. 2 hours or more

-* Absence - sick leave and a specified break from Learn Tech
+* Absence - sick leave
 * Academy - assisting with the academy programme
 * Certifications (chalet) - currently studying for a certification
 * Chalet - you are not currently on a project and are available